cacophony-wj/licentia_black/README.md

 Launch _ModOrganizer.exe_ from the directory in which you installed the list.
 Launch the game from the **SKSE** entry in the drop-down menu.

-### MCM CONFIGURATION
+### Configuring MCMs for the Modlist

-### WHEN YOU SPAWN IN HELGEN'S INN, DO NOT TOUCH ANYTHING!
+## WHEN YOU SPAWN IN HELGEN'S INN, DO NOT TOUCH ANYTHING!

 Wait until all the messages appear then disappear in the upper left corner of the screen.
 Then you may continue.

-### MCM Recorder
+## MCM Recorder

 Find the _MCM Recorder_ menu in the _Mod Configuration_ menu accessible via the `ESCAPE` key or the `START` button.

 Execute the **"READ README THEN RUN ME"** recording.
 Confirmation requires that you close the MCM Menu and select "Run Recording."
 Do not touch anything until all messages disappear in the Upper Left.

 If you prefer _futanari_ style content, run the optional **"RUN TO ADD FUTA**" MCM Recording.
 This will give all females in the game a 10% chance for futanari "enhancement."
-To add this enhancment to the player, check the "Player/NPC" settings in the _Schlongs of Skyrim_ MCM.
+To add this enhancement to the player, check the "Player/NPC" settings in the _Schlongs of Skyrim_ MCM.

 Everything should now be configured automatically.
 Enjoy the modlist!